Sandham-a/sandham-a.github.io/README.md

 10. As a returning user, I want to see the websites Adam has made.

 ## Site Owner
+11. As the site owner, I want to show that I can professional quality websites.
+12. As the site owner, I wish to show potential employers that I am professional.
-13. As the site owner, I want users to find out users about me and my skill set
+13. As the site owner, I want users to find out users about me and my skill set.
-14. As the site owner, I want users to see the projects I’ve done
+14. As the site owner, I want users to see the projects I’ve done.
-15. As the site owner, I want the users to be able to contact me about
+15. As the site owner, I want the users to be able to contact me about.

 # Design